Donald Trump 2020 presidential campaign: Political positions

 Emerging from the 2020 convention, the campaign agenda for a second term was primarily to build on the first term agenda.

 As some George Floyd protests included violent incidents, Trump emphasized "law and order" as a major campaign theme, directing particular criticism at antifa.
 Trump and attorney general Bill Barr asserted that antifa had organized the protests, although there was no evidence to support that.
 Barr had also baselessly linked antifa to the Black Lives Matter movement.
 Three August 2020 DHS draft reports did not mention antifa as a domestic terrorism risk and ranked white supremacy as the top risk, higher than that of foreign terrorist groups.
-Brian Murphy — until August 2020 the DHS undersecretary for intelligence and analysis — asserted in a September 2020 whistleblower complaint that secretary of Homeland Security Chad Wolf and his deputy Ken Cuccinelli instructed him "to modify intelligence assessments to ensure they matched up with the public comments by President Trump on the subject of ANTIFA and 'anarchist' groups" and to downplay the severity of risk associated with white supremacy, which Murphy said he declined to do.
+Brian Murphy — until August 2020, the DHS undersecretary for intelligence and analysis — asserted in a September 2020 whistleblower complaint that Secretary of Homeland Security Chad Wolf and his deputy Ken Cuccinelli instructed him "to modify intelligence assessments to ensure they matched up with the public comments by President Trump on the subject of ANTIFA and 'anarchist' groups" and to downplay the severity of risk associated with white supremacy.
+Murphy said he refused.
 The campaign sent a fundraising text message to supporters in September 2020 stating an "ANTIFA ALERT," continuing, "They'll attack your homes if Joe's elected."

+The vilification of protesters extended to a threat to list "Antifa" (short for anti-fascism) a "designated terrorist" group.

+The advertisement showed an inverted red triangle as an antifa symbol.

+Many people saw this as offensive, because the Nazis has used the symbol on the uniforms of their political opponents in concentration camps.

+Top officials tried to keep dossiers on identified protesters, whom they intended to blame for a terrorist plot that did not exist.
+The purpose was to help Trump win re-election.